Abuhaneeph/EtherVault/README.md

 ## Overview

-EtherVault is an educational Ethereum smart contract designed to teach Solidity programming concepts through a gamified experience.
+EtherVault is an educational Lisk smart contract designed to teach Solidity programming concepts through a gamified experience.
 Players interact with the contract by sending Ether, solving challenges, and learning about smart contract security in a hands-on way.

 ## How It Works